-Government-Wide Financial Statements
+Government-Wide Financial Statements (GWFS)

-The government-wide financial statements are designed to provide readers with a broad overview of the finances, in a manner like a private-sector business.

-The statement of net position presents information on all the assets and liabilities, with the difference between the two reported as net position.
+The government-wide financial statements are designed to provide readers with a broad overview of the finances, in a manner similar to a private-sector business.
+The statement of net position presents information on all of the assets and deferred outflows of resources and liabilities and deferred inflows of resources, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as an indicator of whether the financial position is improving or deteriorating.